SwanseaUniversityMedical/concept-library/README.md

 To perform the initial build and run of the application:
 1. Open a terminal
 2. Navgiate to the `concept-library/docker/` folder
-3. In the terminal, run `docker-compose -p cll -f docker-compose.dev.yaml --profile dev up --build`
+3. In the terminal, run `docker compose -p cll -f docker-compose.dev.yaml --profile dev up --build`

 The application and database will be available at:
  - Application: `127.0.0.1:8000`